kperei2/StellarSleep-422/README.md

-Begin application with login.html
+Begin application with login.html, or if you want to skip the login process start with home.html which is where the main content of our application begins.

 Login
 -enter in dummy user and password and press login to continue to home page

-Create Account/
+Create Account
 -enter in required information, click button to proceed -enter in more profile information, click finish to proceed